abouchard-ds/QA.d/README.md

 As a data scientist, trader, enthusiast or student having full knowledge of your dataset is important.
 The dataset created by QA.d could be described as:

 - Data source : Yahoo!
-Finance Canada (Toronto Stock Exchange available);
+Finance Canada;

+- *Update* : Now we cannot download farther than 1996.

 - Prices are described at the 6th decimal point;
 - Prices currency is CAD$;